Top 25 Kelantan Attractions (2023)

 (source: wikipedia.org)

-Stong Mountain is one of the favourite Kelantan attractions for the experienced hikers.
+Stong Mountain is one of the favourite attractions in Kelantan for the experienced hikers.
 With a peak of 1,422 metres, it will take you a period of almost two days to reach the summit, with the option of a break in Baha Camp, a campsite located at the top of Jelawang Waterfall.
 Once you arrive at the top, you will be greeted with a terrific view of the South China Sea and the nearby islands.

 6. Kenerong River (Sungai Kenerong)